 Students who are deafblind for purposes of this registry do not need to meet any state IEP criteria; the deafblind census and the state count are separate entities.
 In Iowa, all IEPs list the primary disability as “Eligible Individual” (EI).
-Secondary and tertiary disability codes are available for use on the IEP, one of which is a code for deafblindness (DB).
+Secondary and tertiary disability codes are available for use on the IEP, one of which is code for deafblindness (DB).
 Inclusion of this DB disability code on a student’s IEP is encouraged when appropriate, as it is helpful for obtaining aggregated information about this population, such as the performance of Iowa’s children who are deafblind on state achievement tests.
-However, it is not mandatory for purposes of being included on Iowa’s Deafblind Registry.
+However, it is not mandatory for purposes of being included in Iowa’s Deafblind Registry.

 Why is a child’s etiology requested on the registry?

 Knowing a child’s etiology is important for a number of reasons.
 Maintaining this database allows Iowa Deafblind Services Project staff to plan etiology-based training and make important connections between families.
 For example, parents of a child with CHARGE Syndrome might contact us to ask if there are other parents of children with the same syndrome in their area.
 The census allows us to make these family-to-family connections.
 Another important reason to know etiology is that the Iowa census information is combined with data from around the country to determine which causes of deafblindness are on the increase or decrease, if there are geographic clusters of students with similar etiologies, etc.

 Once placed in the registry, can a child’s name be removed?

 Yes.
 If for example, a child no longer qualifies as being “deafblind” or moves out of state, s/he can be removed from Iowa’s Deafblind Registry at any time.